ameliaritger/my-website/content/authors/admin/_index.md

 <a href="https://www.rockefeller.edu/research/2280-kronauer-laboratory/" target="_blank">Kronauer Lab</a> at Rockefeller University and as an independent scientist at the <a href="http://www.researchstationcarmabi.org/" target="_blank">Caribbean Marine Biological Institute</a>
 in Curaçao.
 I received my BA from Dartmouth College, where I was able to explore my love for Ecology and realize a new interest in Anthropology.

-While I have explored a variety of questions in an array of systems, my current research involves using the strawberry anemone (*Corynactis californica*) to better understand the connections between intraspecific variation, phenotypic plasticity, and biogeography.
+While I have explored a variety of questions in an array of systems, my current research uses the strawberry anemone (*Corynactis californica*) and the black turban snail (*Tegula funebralis*) to better understand large-scale patterns of intraspecific variation, phenotypic plasticity, and local adaptation.
 I am an experimental ecologist at heart, happiest when I am exploring out in the field and making new discoveries in the lab.